Fact Check: Sean McDermott Did NOT Threaten To Pull Buffalo Bills From Super Bowl Over Bad Bunny Halftime Show

 • by: Uliana Malashenko

-Fact Check: Buffalo Bills Coach Sean McDermott Did NOT Threaten To Pull His Team From Super Bowl If Bad Bunny Performs At 2026 Halftime Show Didn't Happen
+Fact Check: Sean McDermott Did NOT Threaten To Pull Buffalo Bills From Super Bowl Over Bad Bunny Halftime Show Didn't Happen

 Did Buffalo Bills Coach Sean McDermott tell the press that he will pull his team from the 2026 Super Bowl because of the National Football League's choice to make Bad Bunny the 2026 halftime performer?
-No, that's not true: The pages promoting the claim stated that McDermott made such remarks before journalists, but, in reality, no credible media organization reported that.
+No, that's not true: The Facebook page that said McDermott made such remarks wrote it happened before journalists but there were no actual news report about it.
+According to data from Facebook the page is being run from Cambodia and it promoted an anonymously published website.

 The claim appeared in a post (archived here) published on Facebook on October 1, 2025.
 It opened, using improper capitalization in the coach's last name: